-There are several libraries and widgets available for developers to provide a frictionless, simple experience when using Auth0.
+There are several widgets and SDKs available for developers to provide a frictionless, simple experience when using Auth0.
 Take a look below to find documentation on the tools that you need to get started!

 How Should You Implement Auth0?

 - Lock is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.

 - Auth0 SDKs are client-side libraries that do not come with a user interface - you use your own.
 These allow for expanded customization of the behavior and appearance of the login process.

 - The Authentication API provides integration with Auth0 without requiring the use of Auth0 libraries.

 The best option to choose will depend on the needs of your app.
 If you require embedded authentication in your app, these same libraries are available to be embedded rather than used in the Hosted Login Page, as well.
 Check out When to Use Lock page for more information to help you decide between using Lock or an SDK.